akuity/awesome-argo/README.md

 * [active-monitor](https://github.com/keikoproj/active-monitor) is a Kubernetes controller which enables deep cluster monitoring and self-healing using Argo Workflows.
 * [argocd-commenter](https://github.com/int128/argocd-commenter) is a Kubernetes controller to notify a change of Argo CD Application status via comments on GitHub pull requests and GitHub Deployments.
+* [backstage-plugin-argo-cd](https://www.npmjs.com/package/@roadiehq/backstage-plugin-argo-cd) is a Argo CD plugin for Backstage, an open platform for building developer portals.
 * [Cello](https://github.com/cello-proj/cello) is a service for running infrastructure as code software tools including CDK, Terraform and Cloud Formation via GitOps.
 * [Couler](https://github.com/couler-proj/couler) provides a unified interface for constructing and managing workflows on different workflow engines.
 * [Devtron](https://github.com/devtron-labs/devtron) is a Web-Based CI/CD Platform for Kubernetes, powered by Argo.